Last Updated November 21, 2024

 Jargon is one of those things that just happens when you get too close to a subject and you forget that not everyone knows your niche as well as you do.
 Sometimes details can get lost in the weeds, or a pitch can peter off (not unlike an exceptionally long article on PR outreach).
 I'm here all week, folks!

-The average reader is likely not going to be an industry insider in your field, so breaking down the pitch into digestible, understandable terminology instead of dense jargon means your story is more likely to get picked up.
+How to avoid making this mistake: The average reader is likely not going to be an industry insider in your field, so breaking down the pitch into digestible, understandable terminology instead of dense jargon means your story is more likely to get picked up.

-Mistake #10: Too pushy
+Mistake #10: Being too pushy

-Don’t be aggressive or antagonistic; don’t act like the reporter or editor works for you; don’t blow people off.
 Always try to be helpful and give the media something they can use.
 Follow up to make sure they have all the context and facts they need.
-And never, ever, play the 'friend of the owner or publisher' card.

 Reporters are often happy to work with you!
 But they definitely don't work for you.
 Incessant follow-ups are grating and a great way to get yourself on a journalist's naughty list.
-If they plan to work with you, they will get back to you.
-And many journalists may not need your angle now, but they might remember your oh-so-relevant story later down the line (if you don't burn the bridge first by being pushy).

 Mistake #11: Having no authority